tony-aw/broadcast/README.md

 **Convenience**

-Have you ever been bothered by any of the following:
+Have you ever been bothered by any of the following while programming in ‘R’:

 - Receiving the “non-conformable arrays” error message in a simple operation when it intuitively should work?
-- Receiving the “Error: cannot allocate vector of size” error message because unnecessarily allocates too much memory?
+- Receiving the “Error: cannot allocate vector of size” error message because ‘R’ unnecessarily allocates too much memory?
 - Trying to perform a simple operation on all possible combinations, only to find out you need nested loops and/or grid expansions to do something that should be *very* simple?
+- having to store and re-assign attributes when type-casting arrays?
+- `outer()` being slow and consuming way too much memory?
 - `abind()` being too slow, saying arrays are not conformable, and/or coercing recursive arrays to character arrays?
-- having to convert arrays to data.frames just to be able to cast them?
+- having to convert arrays to data.frames and then back to arrays (which wastes memory and other resources), *just* to be able to cast arrays?

-If you answered “yes” to any of the above, ‘broadcast’ may very well be the - package for you!
+If you answered “YES” to any of the above, ‘broadcast’ may very well be the ‘R’ - package for you.